WebberZone/popular-authors/README.md

 Check out the [FAQ on the plugin page](https://wordpress.org/plugins/popular-authors/#faq).

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](https://wordpress.org/support/plugin/popular-authors).
 It is the fastest way to get support as I monitor the forums regularly.

-I also provide [premium *paid* support via email](https://webberzone.com/support/).
+## About this repository

+This GitHub repository always holds the latest development version of the plugin.
+If you're looking for an official WordPress release, you can find this on the [WordPress.org repository](http://wordpress.org/plugins/popular-authors).
+In addition to stable releases, latest beta versions are made available under [releases](https://github.com/WebberZone/top-10/popular-authors).